leekaiinthesky/getdata-peer-assessment/CodeBook.md

 This repository contains my submission for the peer review assignment of the Coursera course Getting and Cleaning Data (https://class.coursera.org/getdata-015).

-For this assignment, raw data was transformed into a tidy data set using the enclosed script run_analysis.R.
+For this assignment, raw data was transformed into a tidy data set using the enclosed script `run_analysis.R`.

-The tidy data result is stored as mean_by_subject_by_activity.txt.
+The tidy data result is stored as `mean_by_subject_by_activity.txt`.

 ## Description of the Raw Data